trinav0711/CUFoodie/README.md

 The page about food trails contains interesting details about different kinds of food trips, such as midnight snacks, etc. The output is a list containing the restaurant details, dish and its price.
 This operation also uses multiple joins on the server-side, combining details from the menu, dish, restaurant, and trail tables based on the trail name selected.
 The part about trails is a unique aspect of this project, as it gives users the ability to find curated lists based on the inputs of previous users.

 ## Part 4 expansion

+For Part 4, we extended the final Part 1 schema with three complementary PostgreSQL features: a TEXT column with full-text search, a composite type, and an array attribute.
+Each addition was chosen to address a specific application need (searchability, structured customer data, and multi-valued tags) while demonstrating advanced PostgreSQL functionality.
 We expanded the schema by adding:

-1. TEXT column: Added a new column called "ingredients" to the dish table of type text to do full-text search.
+### 1. TEXT column: ``` ingredients ``` (full-text search)
+Added a new column called "ingredients" to the dish table of type text to do full-text search.
 Post that, we added an index for this new column to make searches more efficient.

+Rationale: Ingredients are document-style text (lists or short paragraphs).
+Users commonly search by ingredients (e.g., “garlic”, “no nuts”, “tomato & cheese”).
+Full-text search provides linguistically aware matching (tokenization, stemming, boolean queries) and avoids brittle LIKE patterns.

+How it fits the app: Enables a global or dish-level “search by ingredient” feature useful for allergy checks, ingredient-driven discovery, and richer recommendations.
+The GIN index keeps searches interactive even at scale.

-2. COMPOSITE attribute: Created a new composite type called "address" which contains street, city and zip_code.
-Therefater, created and populated a new table called customer which contains first_name, last_name, budget (how much are they willing to spend) and address (composite type).
+### 2. COMPOSITE attribute: ```address``` type + ```customer``` table
+Created a new composite type called "address" that contains street, city, and zip_code.
+Thereafter, created and populated a new table called customer which contains first_name, last_name, budget (how much are they willing to spend) and address (composite type).

+Rationale: Street/city/zip are logically grouped and often used together.
+A composite type keeps related fields compactly typed and allows passing an address as a unit while retaining the ability to reference subfields.
+This demonstrates the use of CREATE TYPE and maintains a schema that is expressive without over-normalization.

+How it fits the app: Customer location and budget support personalized and localized features: recommending trails/dishes within a user’s neighborhood and budget, aggregating customers by zip for analytics, and enabling admin views.

-3. ARRAY attribute: Converted "dietary_tags" on the dish table into a proper PostgreSQL array type TEXT[] "dietary_tags_array" and populated it from existing comma-separated values.
-This lets us query, index, and manipulate multi-valued dietary tags (e.g., vegan, gluten-free, spicy) efficiently and unambiguously.
+### 3. ARRAY attribute: ```dietary_tags_array``` (TEXT[])
+Converted "dietary_tags" on the dish table into a proper PostgreSQL array type TEXT[] "dietary_tags_array" and populated it from existing comma-separated values.
+This lets us query, index, and manipulate multi-valued dietary tags (e.g., vegan, gluten-free, meat) efficiently and unambiguously.

+Rationale: Dietary tags are inherently multi-valued (e.g., vegan, gluten-free, meat).
+Arrays model this directly, avoiding brittle parsing and false matches common with comma-separated strings.
+PostgreSQL array operators (ANY, @>, &&) and GIN indexing enable precise and fast tag queries.

+How it fits the app: Drives the Dish Explorer and filter UI with multi-select dietary filters, AND/OR tag searches, and backend tag recommendations.
+Also improves the correctness and performance of tag lookups used for personalization.

 ### Meaningful Queries
 #### TEXT column
-We have the following two queries which fetch data by filtering out information from the ingredients column:
+We have the following queries which fetch data by filtering out information from the ingredients column:

 1. Get all dishes which have garlic as one of its components during cooking:
 ```